Suzuko-Nakajima/Shiro_Saikosaki_release_notes/README.md

 ## Update v2020.11.30.1
 + New command: `score` (aliases: `scr` and `bet`)

-Have a suggestion or any feedback?
-Join the support server and let me know!
-[Join Shiro Saikosaki support server](https://discord.com/invite/tkMMwPY)

 ## Update v2020.12.2.1
 + New command: `fg` | Fetches all Discord servers that the bot is in (due to privacy reasons, invite links will **NEVER** be retrieved nor created).